defx/spec/README.md

 ## Rationale

-**spec** is a simple standard for describing Given-When-Then scenarios using notation that is easy to parse for the purpose of generating code directly from BDD-style requirements specifications.
+**spec** is a simple standard for describing Given-When-Then scenarios using notation that is easy to parse for the purpose of generating code directly from the specification.
 This document describes **spec** to help facilitate implementation of parsers in different languages.

 ## Spec